Youtal-ing/Anomaly-detec/README.md

 This architecture is comprised of two models: one for reading the input sequence and encoding it into a fixed-length vector, and a second for decoding the fixed-length vector and outputting the predicted sequence.
 The use of the models in concert gives the architecture its name of Encoder-Decoder LSTM designed specifically for seq2seq problems.

-# Before we will aply PCA :
+# Before we will apply PCA :
 **Principal component analysis (PCA) is a technique that transforms high-dimensions data into lower-dimensions while retaining as much information as possible.

 # Dataset :